 While choosing an approach to CEA can be challenging, your customers will appreciate it.
 Many crops are in demand throughout the year, and to meet this demand your customers are turning to imported crops from California or Mexico.
 Greenhouse growers will have the opportunity to provide a local option for them.

-The crop yields provided here are based on several years of production testing, completed with peer oversight for a doctoral dissertation.
+The crop yields provided here are based on several years of production testing, complete with peer oversight for a doctoral dissertation.